vladimiraerov/vimrc/sources_non_forked/YouCompleteMe/README.md

 ### Windows

-Please refer to the full Installation Guide below; the following commands are provided on a best-effort basis and may not work for you.
+These instructions (using `install.py`) are the quickest way to install YouCompleteMe, however they may not work for everyone.
+If the following instructions don't work for you, check out the [full installation guide](#full-installation-guide).

 **Important:** we assume that you are using the `cmd.exe` command prompt and that you know how to add an executable to the PATH environment variable.

-Make sure you have at least Vim 7.3.598 with Python 2 or Python 3 support.
+Make sure you have at least Vim 7.4.143 with Python 2 or Python 3 support.
 You can check the version and which Python is supported by typing `:version` inside Vim.
 Look at the features included: `+python/dyn` for Python 2 and `+python3/dyn` for Python 3.
 Take note of the Vim architecture, i.e. 32 or